logo

 The most common applications of DNA microarrays include gene expression analysis and genotyping, transcription factor binding analysis, and the creation of a digital database that biologists have access to for future research and analyses.

-Gene expression levels are measured by extracting RNA and enriching it for messenger RNA to be hybridized.
+Gene expression levels are measured by extracting RNA and enriching it for messenger RNA, which is then hybridized.
 Scanning the microarray after hybridization for the expression of each gene helps determine particular profiles, exhibiting changes in the expression as a response to treatment or a distinct condition.
 This level of understanding of biochemical pathways lends critical information to be able to diagnose diseases, promote further discoveries of medical science technology, and specifically target biochemical pathways - all of which aid in the expansion and generation of available databases.

 With the implementation of DNA microarrays, one of the earliest technologies outside DNA sequencing, biologists have been able to compile expansive amounts of intricate digital data.
 Having information on previously conducted array studies, plus the protocols and methods used, has proven to be invaluable to reproduce and expand upon further advanced discoveries.
 Compounding on each of the previous analyses, the exchange of microarray data has evolved into public, experimental standards that are used today by scientists across the globe.
 Specific research can be filtered out to retrieve only data desired for a particular experiment through various databases made available to the biological community.